VictoriaMetrics/VictoriaMetrics/README.md

 * It can be used as long-term storage for Prometheus.
 See [these docs](#prometheus-setup) for details.
 * It can be used as a drop-in replacement for Prometheus in Grafana, because it supports [Prometheus querying API](#prometheus-querying-api-usage).
-* It can be used as  adrop-in replacement for Graphite in Grafana, because it supports [Graphite API](#graphite-api-usage).
+* It can be used as  a drop-in replacement for Graphite in Grafana, because it supports [Graphite API](#graphite-api-usage).
 * It features easy setup and operation:
   * VictoriaMetrics consists of a single [small executable](https://medium.com/@valyala/stripping-dependency-bloat-in-victoriametrics-docker-image-983fb5912b0d) without external dependencies.
   * All the configuration is done via explicit command-line flags with reasonable defaults.